Silver-Fox-Marketing/silver-fox-order-form/README.md

 ### **🚀 APPROACHING FULL DEPLOYMENT**
 The Silver Fox Marketing Order Form Tool has successfully completed major restructuring and comprehensive implementation.
 With 4 of 5 order types fully functional and only one simple implementation remaining, the tool is approaching full MVP status and is ready for business deployment.

-**Next Milestone**: Complete final order type implementation for full MVP achievement.
+**Next Milestone**: Complete final order type implementation for full MVP achievement.asdfa